-4. What part of the research we should do should the hours you set not be enough to complete the research - what are you most interested in.
+4. What part of the research we should do first should the hours you set not be enough to complete the whole research - what are you most interested in.

-5. In which language the report should be created (Estonian or English - although our researchers are fluent in English it takes a little more time from us to write in English).
+5. In which language the report should be created (Estonian or English).

 You pay when the research has been completed.
-We send
+There are several

 ways you may pay our invoice.
-Some methods cost us money, so we have to
+Some payment methods cost us money, so we have to

 add the corresponding sum to your invoice: